San Juan Bautista (ship): Two trans-Pacific round-trips

-1993 Replica ship
+1993 replica ship

 A new San Juan Bautista was reconstructed in 1993 on the basis of the records of the House of Date.
 Although its blueprints have not been found, the ship's dimensions were recorded properly, permitting a speculative reconstitution.
 The ship is currently on display in a theme park in Ishinomaki, in northern Japan, close to the location where she was originally built.
 The replica survived the 2011 Tōhoku earthquake and tsunami with some damage, and there were hopes in 2011 of using the ship as a symbol of the town's reconstruction.

 In November 2013 the repaired San Juan Bautista was rededicated.
 Assistance had come from a British Columbia lumber company who supplied the massive logs to create masts that had been damaged in the tsunami.
-However, the replica ship was deemed to be unsafe to the public due to structural damage from floodwater and other factors, and the Ishinomaki prefectural government decided to demolish the ship rather than to continue repairing it.
+However, the replica ship was deemed to be unsafe to the public due to structural damage from floodwater and other factors, and the Miyagi prefectural government decided to demolish the ship rather than to continue repairing it.
 Dismantling began in November 2021.
-The government plans to build a new ship in its place, using reinforced plastic and reducing the size to one quarter of the original.
+The government plans to build a new ship in its place, using fibre-reinforced plastic and reducing the size to one quarter of the original.